pszemo10/BinaryTree/README.md

-## Getting Started
+## Task 1

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+In the solution presented here I assume that the data structure to be implemented is a binary tree.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains three folders:

-- `src`: the folder to maintain sources
+- `bin`: the folder with compiled output files
-- `lib`: the folder to maintain dependencies
+- `lib`: the folder conntaining .jar file from the JUnit testing framework

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+- `src`: the folder maintaining the source code, `App.java` file implements the solution, tests are in the `AppTest.java` file